See the best-dressed stars from the Oscars red carpet

 Allison Janney

-Has red ever looked this great on the red carpet?
-"I, Tonya" star Allison Janney made quite the entrance in this cherry red number with dramatic sleeves that draped to the floor.
+Allison Janney knows how to wear red!
+The "I, Tonya" star made quite the entrance in this cherry number with dramatic sleeves that draped to the floor.

 Salma Hayek